This page may contain affiliate links. Learn More.

-You can buy store bought spaghetti sauce for this lasagna or for some outstanding flavor, you can make your own like I do in this post.
+You can buy store-bought spaghetti sauce for this lasagna or for some outstanding flavor, you can make your own like I do in this post.
 Check out my oven roasted tomato sauce too.

 Why did I choose kohlrabi you might ask?
 I LOVE it.
 It’s my very favorite vegetable and it tastes great in this dish.
 You can substitute broccoli or cauliflower for the kohlrabi or even grate up other vegetables like carrots and squash for another delicious variety.
 I have found everything tastes great in lasagna!
 I love it with mushrooms as well.

-Lasagna recipe with vegetables
+Lasagna recipe with vegetables and meat

 Warm, comforting, rich lasagna full of vegetables and meaty flavor.
 A real crowd pleaser.